 Many changes have been seen throughout the years, not only in equipment but in the type of training necessary to keep up with the problems in the 21st century.
 It has become a requirement since 1995 that more specialized training be given.
 Hazardous material training are now yearly requirements.
 2002 brought on more specialized terrorism training.
 Proper training has always been a prime concern of the members and many hours are devoted to this.

 The Belmond Fire Department has always kept abreast of the latest equipment for the firefighters' safety.
-Items purchased in the last 25 years have included Scott self - contained breathing apparatuses, body harnesses, rescue harness, safety ropes, lifting blocks, 4 gas air monitor and the list goes on.
+Items purchased in the last 25 years have included Scott self-contained breathing apparatuses, body harnesses, rescue harness, safety ropes, lifting blocks, 4 gas air monitors and the list goes on.
 The 2000 purchase of an infrared heat scanner was an invaluable addition to the safety of the department.
 This scanner makes the firefighters' work even more efficient and safe, enabling them to find people and fight the fires.

 Firemen continue to inform and educate on fire safety, especially during Fire Prevention Week in October, with a reminder to all to get off the streets or pull over and stop when the fire siren sounds.